SebiB24/Snake/README.md

 ### **Running the Game**
 1. Clone this repository
 2. Open the project in your preferred Java IDE.
-3. Compile and run the `Snake.java` file.
+3. Compile and run the `Main.java` file.

 ## 🎮 Controls
 - **Arrow Keys (⬆️⬇️⬅️➡️):** Move the snake in the desired direction